strapi/documentation/docusaurus/docs/dev-docs/plugins-extension.md

 :::warning
 * Any plugin update could break this plugin's extensions.
-* New versions of Strapi are released with [migration guides](/dev-docs/migration-guides) when required, but these guides never cover plugin extensions.
+* New versions of Strapi will be released with migration guides when required, but these guides never cover plugin extensions.
 Consider forking a plugin if extensive customizations are required.
 * Currently, the admin panel part of a plugin can only be extended using [patch-package](https://www.npmjs.com/package/patch-package), but please consider that doing so might break your plugin in future versions of Strapi.
 :::